openvinotoolkit/open_model_zoo/demos/multi_channel_object_detection_demo_yolov3/cpp/README.md

 # Multi-Channel Object Detection Yolov3 C++ Demo

-This demo provides an multi channel inference pipeline for YOLO v3 Object Detection network.
+This demo provides an multi-channel inference pipeline for YOLO v3 Object Detection network.

 Other demo objectives are: